Free driver’s ed grant opens April 13 at 9:00 a.m. Limited spots for eligible Wisconsin students ages 14½–19.

-Wisconsin Driving School FAQ's
+Wisconsin Driving School FAQ

-frequently asked questions
+Frequently asked questions

 Adults: Adult learners can also register for our driving education program.
 Simply call us or complete the online registration form.
 Once you're enrolled, we'll get in touch to schedule your first appointment.
-For more information about our adult driving education options, review our 'adults' page.
+For more information about our adult driving education options, review our adults page.

 Please be aware that behind-the-wheel lessons cannot be canceled via email or text message.

-To enroll in the Behind the Wheel course, the student must provide a completion certificate showing that the entire Classroom portion has been completed.
-Once we receive the certificate at our school, the student can proceed to take their permit test at the DMV.
+Once we receive the certificate, the student can proceed to take their permit test at the DMV.
 Alternatively, they can come to our main office to take the test and then proceed to the DMV to receive the temporary permit upon passing the test.
-Please note that a $90.00 deposit is required to receive the MV3001 permit application form.

-Once you have successfully completed the classroom and Behind the Wheel training as part of the state-required course, your Course Completion Certificate will be processed and issued to you.
-All completion certificates are filed electronically through the Department of Transportation in approximately 7 to 10 business days after you have completed the final Behind the Wheel training and fulfilled all other requirements of the state-required course.
+All completion certificates are filed electronically through the Department of Transportation in approximately 7 to 10 business days after you have completed the final behind-the-wheel training and fulfilled all other requirements.

-Is it possible for a student under the age of 18 to obtain a temporary permit in Wisconsin without attending a driver's education program?
+No. It is not possible for a student under the age of 18 to receive a temporary permit in Wisconsin without enrolling in and attending a driver's education program.
+Wisconsin law requires individuals under 18 to complete a driver's education program as part of the licensing process.

 Our office operates during the following hours: